FloranDev2/ItB-MechDivers/README.md

 #### Gameplay changes

 Patriot Mech:
-- Reduced base damage of the Machine Gun (mode) by 1
+- Reduced damage of Machine Gun and Rocket Pod by 1
 - Added a 1-core upgrade to increase ALL damage by 1 (including rocket pod area of effect when KO upgrade is enabled)

-- Shuttle Mech:
+Eagle Mech:
+- HP reduced to 2 (from 3)
 - Delivery's base range reduced from 3 to 2
 - Delivery's range upgrade will effectively increase its range (from 2 to 3)
 - New: with delivery's range upgrade, the Supply Drop can drop up to 2 supply (between start and end point)

-	- Reinforcements passive can only respawn a Mech once per mission (technical limitation I couldn't solve)
+Stratagems:
+- 2 new stratagems:
+   - Orbital walking barrage: deal 2 damage on two tiles.
+The barrage will move by one tile every turn until it detects a building
+   - AX/LAS-5 "Guard Dog" Rover: a flying drone carrying a laser weapon (dealing 2 damage at range 1 and 1 damage to the other tiles)
+- Weapon drops will now deal only 1 damage on units underneath instead of kill damage
+- Smoke and fire airstrikes left and right tile will now push
+- Weapons' drops can be called by the Shuttle Mech to be instant (like the airstrikes)
+- You can store up to 2 stratagems (but you have no limit with the upgrade)

 #### Improvements / polishing
 - Delivery tip image improved:
    - Will display the Delivery's Supply drop mode
    - Won't display incorrect information anymore
+- All stratagems can be tested in test mech mission!
-- 500kg Bomb has more impactful effect (thx Metalocif for the suggestion!): added a Board Shake and better outer explosion effects + timing.
+- 500kg Bomb has more impactful effect (thx Metalocif for the suggestion!): added a Board Shake, some Bounce and better outer explosion effects.
 - Added tosx' Frozen Hulks as bots in "Remember Malevelon Creek" achievement calculation
+- Hell drops effects improved and unified (finally added the sound too!)
+- A lot of visual improvements (charged effect for the railgun, airstrikes have now a preview effect, improved orbital icons, dual cannons' long / short range projectiles, added missing stratagem weapons icons)

-#### Bug fixes
+Bug fixes:
+- Fixed reinforcement passive (now, you can only respawn 1 Mech per mission at most)
 - Patriotism redirected damage wasn't reset everytime it was evaluating a damage, resulting in new redirected damage being higher than expected
 - Airstrikes and Orbital strikes will be able to target an occupied tile (as it should be)

-#### Other changes
-- Since Reinforcements passive can only respawn one Mech per mission, I've change the "Extraordinary" Patriotism achievement requirement to: "Have a new Mech spawn for each mission of your run."

 ### v1.0.0
 Release!